-Symbol Title; Description i Consult instructions for use; indicates the need for the user to consult the instructions for use LOT Batch code; indicates the manufacturer's batch code so that the batch or lot can be identified Manufacturer; indicates the medical device manufacturer М Date of Manufacture; indicates the date when the medical device was manufactured REF Catalog number; indicates the manufacturer's catalogue number so that the medical device can be identified STERILE R Sterilized using irradiation; indicates a medical device that has been sterilized using irradiation STERILE EO Sterilized using ethylene oxide; indicates a medical device that has been sterilized using ethylene oxide Do not re-use/single use; indicates a medical device that is intended for one use, or for use on a single patient during a single procedure. \square Use-by date; indicates the date after which the medical device is not to be used R only Caution: U.S. federal law restricts this device to sale by or on the order of a physician.
-Do not use if the product sterile barrier system or its packaging is compromised; indicates a medical device that should not be used if the package has been damaged or opened
+Symbol Title; Description i Consult instructions for use; indicates the need for the user to consult the instructions for use LOT Batch code; indicates the manufacturer's batch code so that the batch or lot can be identified Manufacturer; indicates the medical device manufacturer Date of Manufacture; indicates the date when the medical device was manufactured REF Catalog number; indicates the manufacturer's catalogue number so that the medical device can be identified STERILE R Sterilized using irradiation; indicates a medical device that has been sterilized using irradiation STERILE EO Sterilized using ethylene oxide; indicates a medical device that has been sterilized using ethylene oxide (2) Do not re-use/single use; indicates a medical device that is intended for one use, or for use on a single patient during a single procedure.
+Use-by date; indicates the date after which the medical device is not to be used R only Caution: U.S. federal law restricts this device to sale by or on the order of a physician.
+Do not use if the product sterile barrier system or its packaging is compromised; indicates a medical device that should not be used if the package has been damaged or opened NON STERILE Non-sterile; indicates a medical device that has not been subjected to a sterilization process

-Symbol Title; Description NON Non-sterile; indicates a medical device that has not been subjected to a sterilization process Caution; Indicates the need for the user to consult the instructions for use for important cautionary information such as warnings and precautions that cannot, for a variety of reasons, be presented on the medical device itself 1 Temperature limit; indicates the temperature limits to which the medical device can be safely exposed ' Keep dry; indicates a medical device that needs to be protected from moisture 类 Keep away from sunlight; indicates a medical device that needs protection from light sources.
+Symbol Title; Description Caution; Indicates the need for the user to consult the instructions for use for important cautionary information such as warnings and precautions that cannot, for a variety of reasons, be presented on the medical device itself ł Temperature limit; indicates the temperature limits to which the medical device can be safely exposed Ť Keep dry; indicates a medical device that needs to be protected from moisture × Keep away from sunlight; indicates a medical device that needs protection from light sources.
+STERILIZE Do not re-sterilize; indicates that a device should not be re- sterilized after it once has been sterilized.

 Abbreviation Material

 CoCr Cobalt Chrome Alloy

-HA Hydroxyapatite
+НА Hydroxyapatite

 SS Stainless Steel

 Ti Titanium

 Ti6Al4V Titanium Alloy

 UHMWPE Ultra High Molecular Weight Polyethylene

+MDPB 12-Methacryloyloxydodecyl Pryidinium Bromide